gurcangul/gurcangul/README.md

 ### Hi there 👋
-### Welcome to My GitHub Profile! :v:
+### Welcome to My GitHub Profile!

 I'm Gurcan!
-II am a senior at Izmir Institute of Technology, Computer Engineering.
+I am a senior at Izmir Institute of Technology, Computer Engineering.
 I am a candidate to be a developer who develops high quailty and efficient web applications.
-I have a huge passion for learning what I don't know from people, and also I am a person who loves to listen and learn and is compatible with teamwork.
+In my profile, you can

 🔭 I’m currently working on ReactJS and Node.js.